altilunium/wikiidmon/2025/userrank.md

+> To evaluate contributors' performance across multiple months in 2025, a MotoGP-style ranking system is applied to monthly contribution data.
+In this system, the top 15 contributors for each month receive points based on the standard MotoGP scoring format: 25 points for 1st place, 20 for 2nd, 16 for 3rd, followed by 13, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, and 1 point for 15th place.
+Contributors ranked beyond 15th place, while not eligible for full MotoGP points, still receive a small fractional score equal to 1 divided by their ranking position (e.g., 1/16 for 16th place).
+These monthly scores are accumulated to form a total MotoGP score for the year.
+In addition, each user's raw contribution (in bytes) is also summed across all months to calculate their total contribution volume.
+Notably, to be included in any month's ranking, a contributor must have added at least 30,000 bytes of content during that month.

 | Rank | Name                            | Score | Total Points     |
 |------|----------------------------------|---------------|------------------|
 | 1    | Ariandi Lie                      |       110.000 |     13,677,745.0 |